Sargassum Monitoring with Drones Course

 No worries - this training cohort will be available to anyone who wants to learn how to conduct the Sargassum Monitoring Protocol (drone & beach surveys).
 Feel free to register above and we will be sure to let you when the next cohort is starting.

-Get the latest updates on my new courses & access to free learning resources
+Get the latest industry updates & access to free learning resources

 Thank You